PICCC Post Doc Research: Rachelle Meyer

 - The increased pasture production associated with higher SOM was valued between $26 and $95/ha, across the soils and sites.

 - The value of maintaining high SOM on low-rainfall sites ($26-$85) was attributable to differences in PAWHC, while on high-rainfall sites, increased pasture production was attributed to nitrogen mineralisation valued from $85–$105/ha.

 - Because of greater pasture productivity, and consequent higher sheep stocking rates, high-rainfall sites were associated with greater livestock-related greenhouse gas emissions that could not be offset by carbon sequestration.

 - On these high-rainfall sites, the higher rate of soil organic carbon (SOC) increase on sites modelled with low initial SOC offset an average of 45% of the livestock emissions on the modelled chromosol and 32% on the modelled vertosol, compared to only 2–4% of emissions on high-SOC soils.

 - On low-rainfall sites, carbon sequestration in low-SOC soils more than offset livestock emissions, whereas the modelled high-SOC soils offset 75–86% of emissions.

 - Greater net emissions on high-SOC soils were due primarily to reduced sequestration potential and greater nitrous oxide emissions from nitrogen mineralisation and livestock urine.

 These results indicate that soil carbon sequestration, through increased SOM, can provide substantial on-farm benefits that contribute to future productivity.
 However, as SOM increases there is a trade-off between diminishing greenhouse gas offsets and increasing ecosystem services, including mineralisation and productivity benefits.

-Read more about Rachelle’s research in her two published papers:
+Read more about Rachelle’s research: